 Over the summer, Frank hosts Melanie Reinhart and Dick van der Mark for a special weekend of centaur work, launches the LSA’s first Summer School (with guests Brian Clark, Armand Diaz and Debbie Frank), and lectures on solar returns for Astrology University.
 He also gives an interview for the popular YoYo show in China, signs a deal to have various lectures and his Heart book translated into Japanese, lectures for OPA online, begins a horoscope synthesis course for China, and visits Glasgow to talk on vocational astrology.
 In October, he opens the first Astrology University Summit, is interviewed again for Celestial Vibes, records a podcast on music and astrology and an online interview with Cynthia Rose.
 A month later, Frank begins teaching his first online Palmistry/Hand Analysis course.
 Frank is also interviewed for Bustle and for The New Statesman on tarot and the millennials.

 Frank begins a busy year ahead in Beijing and Guangzhou teaching locational astrology and hand analysis/palmistry for the New Moon astrology company.
 While in China, he is interviewed for the popular YoYo TV show three times and for New Moon’s TV show.
 In January, he completes work on a revised edition of his palmistry book for Hamlyn, now retitled The Palm Reading Guide (to be published by Ilex in the UK in August and US in September).
-In February, he films a masterclass on the astrology of love and relating (to be released in the summer) and begins a new forecasting course online for New Moon students in China.
-Springtime sees the publication of various Flare ebooks.
+In February, he films a masterclass on the astrology of love and relating (to be released in the summer by Watkins Publishing) and begins a new forecasting course online for New Moon students in China.

 • an online course for the LSA, an LSA textbook, and publishing a horary book by Richard Swatton

-• a lecture tour of Turkey in April, the US/Canada in May-June, Mexico in August 2019, and Australia, Japan and China in January 2020
+• a lecture tour of Mexico in August 2019, and Australia, Japan and China in January 2020

-• the release of Frank's Heart book in Japanese in April
+• the worldwide release of Frank's second palmistry book (The Palm Reading Guide) in August